 The Weatherford Awards honor books deemed as best illuminating the challenges, personalities and unique qualities of the Appalachian South.

-Granted by Berea College and the Appalachian Studies Association for forty-seven years, the awards commemorate the life and achievements of W.D.
-Weatherford, Sr., a pioneer and leading figure in Appalachian development, youth work, and race relations, and his son, Willis D. Weatherford, Jr., who was Berea College’s sixth President (1967-84).
+Granted by Berea College and the Appalachian Studies Association for 50 years, the awards commemorate the life and achievements of W.D.
+Weatherford Sr., a pioneer and leading figure in Appalachian development, youth work and race relations, and his son, Willis D. Weatherford Jr., Berea College’s sixth president.

 Any Other Place (Blair) is Michael Croley’s debut collection of short stories whose characters live in rural Eastern Kentucky, Ohio and South Korea.

 “The book captures people at the interstices of identity as they debate whether to leave home or stay,” one Weatherford judge shared.